 In Lucknow, the wet season is oppressive and partly cloudy, the dry season is mostly clear, and it is hot year round.
 Over the course of the year, the temperature typically varies from 47°F to 103°F and is rarely below 42°F or above 110°F.

-Based on the beach/pool score, the best times of year to visit Lucknow for hot-weather activities are from late March to mid May and for the entire month of October.
+Based on the beach/pool score, the best times of year to visit Lucknow for hot-weather activities are from late March to mid May and from late September to late October.

 Average High and Low Temperature

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering

 San Buenaventura, Mexico (8,719 miles away); Tennant Creek, Australia (4,805 miles); and Mount Isa, Australia (5,120 miles) are the far-away foreign places with temperatures most similar to Lucknow (view comparison).

 In Lucknow, the average percentage of the sky covered by clouds experiences extreme seasonal variation over the course of the year.

 The clearer part of the year in Lucknow begins around September 14 and lasts for 9.4 months, ending around June 25.
 On May 20, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 94% of the time, and overcast or mostly cloudy 6% of the time.